Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Aggregate Functions For Arrays - IAP.md

 ## Overview

-This transformation allows IAP users to to run a set of mathematical aggregate functions on an array of numbers
+Run a set of mathematical aggregate functions on an array of numbers

 Capabilities include:
-- The transformation allows IAP users to to run a set of mathematical aggregate functions on an array of numbers.
+- The transformation allows IAP users to run a set of mathematical aggregate functions on an array of numbers.
 The aggregate functions consist of Sum, Product, Maximum, Minimum, Range, Count, Arithmetic Mean, Geometric Mean, Harmonic Mean, Median, Mode, Standard Deviation, and Variance

 ## Getting Started

 ### Supported IAP Versions

 Itential Transformation Projects are built and tested on particular versions of IAP.
 In addition, Transformation Projects are often dependent on external systems and as such, these Transformation Projects will have dependencies on these other systems.
-This version of **Aggregate Functions For Arrays - IAP** has been tested with:
+This version of **Aggregate Functions for Arrays - IAP** has been tested with:

 - IAP **2023.1**